-Shibuya division doesn’t bring to the table the darkness that other districts part of the Hypnosis Mic project have but their brightness – even if as pretense -, manages to show that this district is far from being a paradise.
-Fling Posse deliver us a groovy portrait of a troubled and addiction filled Shibuya.
+Shibuya division doesn’t bring to the table the darkness that other districts part of the Hypnosis Mic project has but their brightness – even if as a pretense -, manages to show that this district is far from being a paradise.
+Fling Posse delivers us a groovy portrait of a troubled and addiction-filled Shibuya.

 “Hypnosis Mic -Division Rap Battle-“, is a rap battle project that counts with a total of 12 seiyuu split into 4 crews.
 This isn’t the typical idol rap project – hence it’s helmed by a real rap/hip-hop label – EVIL LINE RECORDS.
 For more information about this project please refer to this article.

 Fling Posse (Shibuya division) consists of Yusuke Shirai (leader), Soma Saito and Yukihiro Nozuyama.